dfelinto/blender-manual/manual/physics/cloth/settings/collisions.rst

    Prevents explosions in tight and complicated collision situations by restricting the amount of movement after a collision.
 Vertex Group
-   Only vertices that are a part of this
-   :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` can collide with each other.
+   Faces that have all vertices assigned to this :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` are excluded from self-collision.

 .. seealso::